clarktommie/usaa_fraud_dectection/README.md

 - Yearly trend visualization tied to the selected focus word.
 - GPT-based summarization for narrative context.
 - Library system to curate compliance topic groups, with a semantic viewer that can be tuned in the UI to search more or fewer related articles.

-## Tech Stack
-- Python 3.12
-- Streamlit
-- Supabase (Postgres and vector store)
-- OpenAI GPT and embeddings
-- Pandas and Matplotlib
-- BeautifulSoup4, Requests, PyPDF2
-- uv for environment and execution management

 ## Findings and Impact
 | Insight | Why it matters | Visual |